dan-koller/Electron-ScreenRecorder/README.md

 ## Initialize your app:

 - Install dependencies (`npm i`)

+## Get started:

+- To start your app run "`npm start`" in your terminal
+- If you want to reload, simply type "`rs`" to relaunch your app
+- Create your app with `npm run make`

+## Things to mention (if you create your own version):

-- Atfer that, run `npx create-electron-app app-name`
+- Create project by running `npx create-electron-app app-name`

-## What you need to do upfront:
+- Add a `render.js` to your project (this is where you put your "frontend" code)

-Change the webPreferences in your `index.js` to make your app run in Electron v9 and newer:
+- Change the webPreferences in your `index.js` to make your app run in Electron v9 and newer:

 #### For example: